 Theoretical concepts related to the health of individuals and families.
 Focus is on the application of theories to clinical practice of mental health.
 Students will examine psychosocial theories that provide explanations for individual and family responses that affect health.
 (2-0-0-0) Numbers in parentheses indicate the number of classroom-seminar-skills laboratory-clinical laboratory hours per week.
 Offered fall semester.
 Prerequisites: NUR 628.

-Students gain independence in managing selected acute and chronic disruptions in mental health using advanced mental health treatment strategies (individual, group, and family).
+Students gain independence in managing selected acute and chronic disruptions in mental health using advance mental health treatment strategies (individual, group, and family).
 Focus is on continued development, implementation and evaluation of the comprehensive Advanced Psychiatric Mental Health Nurse Practitioner role treating mental health disruptions across the lifespan.
 Offered winter semester.
 Prerequisites: NUR 628 and NUR 678

 This course focuses on the review and synthesis of literature to improve health care practice.
 Methodologic considerations and variable measurement are explored along with ethical considerations in human subjects.
 It is in sequence with statistics and quality improvement theory.
 Offered winter semester.
 Prerequisite: Admission to a graduate nursing program.